 3. Midterm Examination (30%) - Tentative date: Feb.
-15, 3:30 p.m. - 5:00 p.m.
+12, 3:30 p.m. - 5:00 p.m.

 A midterm exam may be comprised of calculations, short answer, true/false, essay questions, or a combination thereof, on material covered up to and including the last class prior to the exam.
 The structure of the exam will be announced at OWL as the date approaches.
 All Department and University policies regarding missed exams and necessary documentation apply.
 Please see attached Policy Regarding Makeup Tests and Final Examinations.
+Please note that the midterm exam is designated as an assessment for which students cannot self-attest.
+Accordingly, students seeking academic consideration for this assessment will be required to provide formal supporting documentation.